IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.4.md

 * Isaiah’s prophecy applied to Jesus’ preaching: “The Spirit of the Lord is upon me…” (Lk 4:18–21)
 * Implication: if Jesus’ earthly ministry is Spirit-empowered, ours must be also
 * JWs: Jesus is empowered by God's spirit (force), not a person.
-  * Illogical: The Spirit "anoints" and "sends" Jesus, actions requiring personhood; forces don't anoint or send.
+  * Illogical: The text distinguishes "the Spirit of the Lord" from Jesus ("on Me") and presents the Spirit as the source of anointing/commissioning, not merely an impersonal force.

 ---